ovh/docs/pages/web/web-paas/languages-go/guide.en-asia.md

 ### Beego

-<p>This template demonstrates building the Beego framework for $partner_full using Go modules.
+<p>This template demonstrates building the Beego framework for Web PaaS using Go modules.
 It includes a minimalist application skeleton that demonstrates how to connect to a MariaDB server.
 It is intended for you to use as a starting point and modify for your own needs.</p>
 <p>Beego is a popular web framework written in Go.</p>

 #### Features